 Switzerland has earned its reputation for being one of the most expensive countries in the world.
-The cost of living is very high, when compared with the rest of Europe and the US.
+The cost of living in Switzerland is very high when compared with the rest of Europe, for example.
 As such, expats in Switzerland should be prepared for this before relocating to the country.
 But, the high expenses are somewhat offset by high wages and great living standards.
 This is perhaps why 40 of the 2,755 wealthiest people in the world are Swiss billionaires.

 Properties are, of course, one of the biggest expenses for expats in Switzerland.
 In fact, most people in the country do not own a home here.
 As an expat, you will probably rent while living in Switzerland, and you can expect to spend at least 20% of your salary each month on rent.
 This generally equates to around CHF 2,500–6,000/month in a city like Zürich.
 This will be somewhat familiar to you if you are moving to Switzerland from London or New York.
 Additionally, utilities might cost up to CHF 250/month.
 However, some landlords include this in their rental prices.

 Similarly, other day-to-day expenses are higher in Switzerland than in other places.
 A pass for public transport may cost around CHF 75/month, and groceries could cost between CHF 100–300/month.
 You should also factor in around CHF 450/month for health insurance, which is compulsory in Switzerland.
 If you like going out to eat, then you should also budget for this.
 For example, a three-course meal with a glass of wine for two people at a mid-range restaurant could cost around CHF 100.
 But, you might be able to get set menus for CHF 35–55 and these are generally far cheaper than ordering a la carte.